Sunday of the Word of God

 The Sunday of the Word of God is an annual commemoration in the Catholic Church taking place on the third Sunday in Ordinary Time, during January.
-Pope Francis’ associated motu proprio, Aperuit illis, was published on 30 September 2019 and establishes that "the Third Sunday in Ordinary Time is to be devoted to the celebration, study and dissemination of the Word of God".
+Pope Francis’ associated motu proprio, Aperuit illis, was published on 30 September 2019, the feast day of Saint Jerome, an early Christian biblical translator and interpreter.
+It establishes that "the Third Sunday in Ordinary Time is to be devoted to the celebration, study and dissemination of the Word of God".
 The day first took place on 26 January 2020.